 Keep reading to learn more about the connection between psoriatic arthritis and your genetics.

-About 20 to 30 percent of people with psoriasis develop psoriatic arthritis.
 On average, psoriatic arthritis symptoms develop 10 years after skin symptoms.
-Skin and arthritis symptoms develop at the same time in about 15 percent of people.
+Skin and arthritis symptoms develop at the same time in about 15% of people.

 Researchers are still trying to figure out why some people with psoriasis develop psoriatic arthritis, and others don’t.
 It’s likely that a complex combination of genetic and environmental factors contributes.

-About 33 to 50 percent of people with psoriatic arthritis have at least one sibling or parent who also has it.
+About 33–50% of people with psoriatic arthritis have at least one sibling or parent who also has it.
 Some of the genes associated with the development of psoriatic arthritis are in the human leukocyte antigens (HLA) region of chromosome six.
 This region is associated with immune function.

-Some non-HLA genes associated with immune function have also been identified as potential contributors.
+Scientists have identified some non-HLA genes associated with immune function as potential contributors.

 In a 2021 review of studies, researchers examined all the available evidence to assess whether any genetic markers are consistently associated with psoriatic arthritis.

-They didn’t find a strong level of evidence that any individual genetic markers were associated with psoriatic arthritis.
+They didn’t find strong evidence that any individual genetic markers were associated with psoriatic arthritis.
 Among genetic markers investigated in multiple studies, they found a moderate amount of evidence that six genetic markers were positively associated with the presence of psoriatic arthritis in people with psoriasis.
 They included:

 • two variations of the HLA-B27 gene